 Volkswagen has confirmed that the Beetle will be going out of production in 2019.
 To say goodbye to the icon, the company has launched a ‘Final edition’ of the car that will be available until the production officially ends.
 “The loss of the Beetle after three generations, over nearly seven decades, will evoke a host of emotions from the Beetle’s many devoted fans,” said Hinrich J. Woebcken, President and CEO, Volkswagen Group of America.

 The Beetle Final edition is inspired from the 2003 Beetle Última Edición (Translates: Last Edition), which celebrated the end of the first-generation Beetle production in Mexico.
 It will be available with both coupe and convertible body types in two trims SE and SLE.
-It will also have two exclusive color options, Safari Uni and Stonewashed Blue alongside the regular shades – Pure White, Deep Black Pearl,
+It will also have two exclusive color options, Safari Uni and Stonewashed Blue alongside the regular shades – Pure White, Deep Black Pearl, and Platinum Grey.

 Though it is based on an old model of the car, the Final Edition will come equipped with all the modern features and premium interior.
 Both the versions of the car will be powered by a turbocharged 2.0-liter four-cylinder engine that produces 174 hp and 249 Nm of torque.
 The engine comes mated to a six-speed automatic transmission.